Ask a Home Inspector?

 Required Amperage= 4500 Watts/ 220 Volts/ 80%= 25.56 Amps

 Now that we have figured out the required amperage for the appliance we need to establish the size of the breaker to be installed in the Electrical Panel.
 We do this by simply rounding the required amperage up to the next 5 amperage increment.

 25.56 Amps rounded up to nearest 5 Amp increment= 30 Amp Breaker

-Here’s a list of all the Major Appliances in the home with there respective breaker rating ranges and what you are more likely to find in order to calculate the appropriate breaker rating.
+Here is a list of all the major appliances in the home with there respective breaker rating ranges and what you are more likely to find in order to calculate the appropriate breaker rating.

-Now that you have all the information you need to make sure that the Major appliances of the home are running as efficiently as possible, you can now advise home owners on the importance of this issue.
-You may also want to go check your Electrical Panel in your own home to make sure this major concern was not overlooked by your Myrtle Beach Home Inspector.
+Now that you have all the information you need to make sure that the major appliances of the home are running as efficiently as possible, you can advise homeowners on the importance of this issue.
+You may also want to go check your electrical panel in your own home to make sure this major concern was not overlooked by your Myrtle Beach Home Inspector.

 Me and my team at LAB Home Inspections hope you really enjoyed this article!